|

 found on the ship.

-Three years earlier Mycroft arranges the
+Three years earlier Mycroft arranges

-death of Moriarty and the assumed death of his
+the death of Moriarty and the assumed death of his

 brother, who will travel to Sumatra to investigate

-the behaviour of Moriarty's daughter, Astra, sent as
+the behaviour of Moriarty's daughter, Astra, sent

-an agent of the government to investigate the
+as an agent of the government to investigate the

 possibilities of oil being located there.

-In 1889 Astra arrives in Sumatra, and is
+In 1889 Astra arrives in Sumatra, and

-the norm.
-After learning of the possibilities
+larger than the norm.
+After learning of the

-Astra arranges the death of Hans Kroger.
+working on, Astra arranges the death of Hans

-Holmes journeys to Medan, where he takes
+Holmes journeys to Medan, where he

-Holmes clears his assistant Ramli of the murder of a
+from the temple, Holmes clears his assistant Ramli

-Astra and her staff have all become ill.
-Holmes
+Medan he finds that Astra and her staff have all

 |